SyedAman10/Responsive-Website/README.md

 # Responsive-Website
-A responsive website with drop down menu and slick animation
+A responsive website with drop down menu and slick animation feel free to use it and give this repo a star :)

 # Languages Used
-HTML
+* HTML
-CSS
+* CSS
-JS
+* JS

 # Sreenshot